ram-nice/PR_CO_Pilot/README.md

 # Steps to use :
 - open terminal from pr co-pilot folder.
 - node professor.js filePath.
-## ps:currently it accepts only one file and checks the entire file.
+## ps:currently it accepts only multiple file as input and checks the entire file.
 # Code Review Checklist

 ## Styles File